ntrtd/d365-agent/docs/application_architecture.md

 6. All components log detailed telemetry (including MCP request/response pairs with trace IDs) to Application Insights (LOG).
 This data can be exported to Azure Data Lake (STORE) for long-term storage and analysis.
 7.  **(Self-Learning Loop):** A separate process (e.g., scheduled Azure ML job) can analyze the telemetry in Data Lake/Synapse, cluster failed interactions or common fallback scenarios, use an LLM (like Azure OpenAI) to suggest new MCP tools or prompt improvements, and potentially raise PRs against the MCP Hub repository for human review and integration via CI/CD.

+## 6. Further Reading

+*   **[Model Context Protocol (MCP) Documentation](https://modelcontextprotocol.io/)**: Official documentation for the core protocol.
+*   **[MCP TypeScript SDK Repository](https://github.com/modelcontextprotocol/typescript-sdk)**: Source code, examples, and README for the SDK used in the MCP Hub.
+*   **[MCP Specification](https://spec.modelcontextprotocol.io)**: Formal details of the protocol versions.

 ## 5. Deployment & Scalability

 *   Components are deployed independently.
 Agent Flows (YAML) are updated via `az ml capability-host update`.
 The MCP Hub is deployed as a container image update to Container Apps.
 Azure Functions and Logic Apps are deployed via standard Azure mechanisms.
 *   Scalability is handled by the underlying Azure services: Container Apps scales based on KEDA rules (e.g., HTTP traffic, queue length), Functions scale on demand (Consumption plan), Service Bus scales automatically.
-*   Stateless design of the MCP Hub allows for easy horizontal scaling.
+*   The MCP Hub can be designed stateless or stateful depending on requirements.
+The `StreamableHTTPServerTransport` supports session management if needed.
+Azure Container Apps allows for easy horizontal scaling based on traffic or other metrics.

-This application architecture provides a decoupled, scalable, and secure foundation for the Dynamics 365 AI Agent, leveraging Azure services and the MCP standard for robust integration.
+This application architecture provides a decoupled, scalable, and secure foundation for the Dynamics 365 AI Agent, leveraging Azure services and the MCP standard (implemented via the TypeScript SDK) for robust integration.